bitmuster/BlendResult/Readme.md

 At current it can parse output.xml files and convert them into flat lists of calls and csv files.
+Also some basic blending functionality and output formats csv and ods are in an experimental stage.

 # Run